Ebike Oracle

 Class 2 20 mph Yes Roads, bike lanes, paths (like a bicycle) Under 16 (all-bicycle law) None

-Class 3 28 mph No (pedal-assist only) Roads & bike lanes; not on bike paths unless adjacent to a road or authorized All ages (operator + passengers) 14 (→ 16 on July 1, 2026)
+Class 3 28 mph No (pedal-assist only) Roads & bike lanes; not on bike paths unless adjacent to a road or authorized All ages (operator + passengers) 16 (raised from 14 on 1 July 2026)

 Spec Tennessee rule